For the Performer

 1–2 July in Tallinn

-The gala evening is a big ESTO gathering where you can enjoy a dinner of good Estonian food, with good company, Estonian music and dance until midnight.
+The gala evening is a big ESTO event where you can enjoy delicious Estonian cuisine, good company, and dancing until midnight.

 On 3-4 July, we will enjoy the Dance Celebration.
-The Song Celebration parade and the first Song Festival concert is on 5 July and on 6 July is the Song Celebration Grand Concert.
+The Song Celebration parade and the first Song Festival concert is on 5 July and the Song Celebration Grand Concert is on 6 July.

 We look forward to seeing you all at ESTO!
 If you have any questions, please feel free to contact us on info@estofestival.com